rajatdudeja/sampleapp_vm_scripted/README.md

+This is the Master README file, ignore any other README files included in the code section

 # sampleapp_vm_scripted
 A 2-tier sample application deployed in VM / Physical env.
 Contains scripts to setup Web and DB server on the same VM Contains the below files: